Tobias-Chin/AzureSynaspeAnalytics/BostonSafetyQueries.md

 ## graph of results:
 ![Image](https://github.com/user-attachments/assets/6043595b-5684-4351-aba8-d81f16336256)

+As we can see it is clear parking enforcment and street cleaning remain the top issues surrounding Boston Safety.

 ## To go further in detail I wanted to find the top 3 subcategory incidents occuring per categroy: